Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Statistical stability and linear response for nonlinear perturbations

-We now show a general result about the linear response of fixed points of Markov operators under suitable nonlinear perturbations, the result will be applied to self consistent transfer operators in the following sections.
+We now show a general result about the linear response of fixed points of Markov operators under suitable nonlinear perturbations, the result will be applied to self-consistent transfer operators in the following sections.

 \begin{theorem}[Linear Response] Let $\mathcal{L}_{\delta }:B_{s}\rightarrow B_{s}$ $ \mathcal{L}_{\delta }:B_{ss}\rightarrow B_{ss}$ with $\delta \in \left[ 0, \overline{\delta }\right) $ be a family of nonlinear Markov operators.
 Suppose that $\mathcal{L}_{0}$ is linear and bounded $:B_{i}\rightarrow B_{i} $ for $i\in \{w,s,ss\}$.
 Suppose that the family satisfy $ (SS1),(SS2),(SS3).$ Suppose furthermore that the family $\mathcal{L}_{\delta }$ satisfy